Borrowing

 Redemption

-- Your BCH collateral is reduced by the amount of BCH sent to the redeemer
+- Your BCH collateral is reduced by the amount of BCH sent to the redeemer.

-How to manage this risk: Set a higher interest rate to move further back in the redemption queue.
+How to manage this risk: set a higher interest rate to move further back in the redemption queue.
 The tradeoff is higher ongoing cost versus better protection.